spawnmarvel/azure-arm-104/3_compute/vm_simple_lin/readme.md

 # Simple vm with username and password from script

-If you have a rg and a vnet, here is how to make a vm and include it the vnet with below mentioned installed and connect it to the vnet
+If you have a rg and a vnet, here is how to make a vm and include it in the vnet with below mentioned SKU, settings and connect it to the vnet
 (Make the vm type it in the portal first, stop at review + create and  download for automation.)

 ### 1 Resource group and vnet used: